 Before leaving for the semester or year abroad, students make a tentative schedule with their academic advisor for the semester of their return to the College.
-Information on many programs can be reviewed and discussed with the Director of Academic Advisement.
+Information on many programs can be reviewed and discussed with the Study Abroad Advisor.
 All students are encouraged to investigate the many possibilities for an international experience in studying abroad.